By Contributing Writer, Erin Long

 1. It’s great for your budget and the environment

-The average cost of drying five loads of laundry per week every year in the US is $87.05 (source).
+The average cost of using your dryer in the US is $104.46 annually (source).
 While that’s not a lot of money, it’s money that doesn’t have to be spent on electricity.

 Especially if you’re pinching pennies, line drying clothes is an easy way to save.

 But even apart from the money savings, the energy savings is big.
-Clothes dryers are one of the biggest energy users in the home (source).
+Clothes dryers are one of the biggest energy users in the home.
 Line drying is a simple way to make your home more green and reduce your carbon footprint.

 2. It’s easy